Introduction

 This implies that positive voltages can attract electrons, making it possible to move electrons across a sensor by applying a voltage to particular sensor regions.

-The Above Image explains, how an electron charge is moved through a sensor’s pixels.
 A pixel (blue squares) is struck by photons (black arrows), which are then transformed into electrons (e-), which are then stored in a pixel well (yellow).

 These electrons can be moved pixel by pixel anywhere on a sensor by employing a positive voltage (orange) to transfer them to another pixel.